- Subaru BRZ focuses on low centre of gravity, light weight and precision handling

-The Subaru BRZ offers a flat-folding rear seatback to expand the space offered in the trunk.
+The rear seatback folds flat to expand the space offered in the trunk.
 With the seats up, the trunk offers 196 litres of space but with the seatback folded down, the cargo area can hold two standard golf bags, giving the Subaru BRZ an unexpected amount of utility for a vehicle in its class.
 With the seatback in its upright position, the rear seats can accommodate front-facing child seats for versatility that fits its driver's lifestyle.

 Two Levels of Equipment, Plenty of Options

 The Subaru tradition of outstanding value is evident in the entry BRZ model's long list of standard amenities.
-Key among these is a comprehensive assortment of user-friendly technologies anchored by an in-dash GPS navigation system that includes a 6.1-inch LCD touchscreen, AM/FM stereo, single-disc in-dash CD player, MP3/WMA capability, USB port, 3.5 mm auxiliary audio input jack, Bluetooth mobile phone connectivity and audio streaming.
-New for the 2014 model year, the BRZ's navigation system is now voice-activated and also includes XM Satellite Radio (free 3-month trial subscription included) and XM NavTraffic (subscription required).
+Key among these is a comprehensive assortment of user-friendly technologies anchored by a touchscreen navigation system that includes:

 The Subaru BRZ Sport-tech Package offers additional comfort and amenities while still keeping vehicle weight low.
 Externally, the BRZ Sport-tech Package is distinguished in front with fog lights and in the rear by a body-colour trunk spoiler.
 Inside, the seats are upholstered with Alcantara inserts and leather bolsters.